0x77mc/supo/.github/ISSUE_TEMPLATES/feature.md

 ---
 name: Enhancement
-about: Suggest a new feature or change to Opus.
+about: Suggest a new feature or change to Supo.
 labels: enhancement
 ---
 <!--- THIS IS A COMMENT.
 IT WILL NOT APPEAR IN THE FINAL ISSUE.
 DO NOT REMOVE THEM. -->